krakenjs/hapi-openapi/README.md

 ### Configuration Options

-- `api` - a valid Swagger 2.0 document.
+- `api` - a path to a valid Swagger 2.0 document.
 - *deprecated* `docspath` - the path to expose api docs for swagger-ui, etc. Defaults to `/api-docs`.
 - `docs` - an object used to configure the api docs route.
     - `path` - the path to expose api docs for swagger-ui, etc. Defaults to `/api-docs`.